 Please provide only the documents requested above.
 Unless specified in the call, any hyperlinks to other documents, embedded material, and any other documents (company brochures, support letters, reports, audio, video, multimedia etc.) will be disregarded.
 Experts will not have access to any supporting documentation during the evaluation.
-They will have access only to parts B1 and B2.
+They will have access only to parts B1, B2 and Budget table annex to part B2.

-All annexes, i.e. the host institution support letter(s) and, where relevant, documentation already available related to ethics and security issues should be provided and uploaded as separate pdf documents.
+All other annexes, i.e. the host institution support letter(s) and, where relevant, documentation already available related to ethics and security issues should be provided and uploaded as separate pdf documents.
 They do not count towards the maximum page limits of the proposal.